 Third-nerve palsy is unlikely to cause isolated mydriasis.
 Other etiologies such as tonic pupil, iris sphincter damage, and pharmacologic mydriasis are more likely.

 Eighty percent of carotid-cavernous fistulas result from trauma and may present weeks after minor trauma.
-Findings include an ocular bruit, ...
+Findings include ...